This site is where that work continues and where

 The Rose Quartz Awards

-The Rose Quartz Awards recognize practitioners and spaces whose work consistently supports inner stability, balance, and a sense of security in those they serve.
+The Rose Quartz Awards are the world’s first Awards system for holistic wellness practitioners.
+The Awards recognize practitioners and spaces whose work consistently supports inner stability, balance, and transformation in those they serve.

 They reflect an understanding that certain forms of work quietly shape how people experience their lives over time.
 The Awards exist as a standard bearer for holistic practitioners and practices.